2021 South Kalimantan floods

 The 2021 South Kalimantan floods were a series of floods in the South Kalimantan province of Indonesia.
 It was the worst flood to affect the region in the last ten years, and the first major flood in the past fifty years.
 Most of the region affected had never experienced such a flood before.
-As of 18 January 2021, there were 15 deaths while many still missing.
+There were 15 deaths while many are missing.
 Landslides were also triggered by the floods.
 The most affected regions were Banjarmasin, Central Hulu Sungai Regency, and Tanah Laut Regency.
 More than 100,000 people were evacuated.

-Indonesian National Armed Forces had begun distributing aid to victims of the flooding.
+Indonesian National Armed Forces began distributing aid to victims of the flooding in early 2021.

 Causes

 The flood is thought to have been caused by high rainfall intensity, which triggered river overflows that began on January 9, 2021.
 However, the Director of Indonesian Forum for Environment for South Kalimantan, Dwi Cahyono, argued that the flood was caused by environmental degradation in the form of hundreds of mining holes that were not reclaimed and nearly fifty percent of the 3.7 million hectares of land were controlled by mining and oil palm companies.